rodalbuyeh/pyspark-k8s-boilerplate/README.md

 Toggle resources as you see fit.

-For GKE as used in this example, run this from the terraform directory:
+For GKE as used in this example, run this from the terraform directory after updating the variables.tf to associate with your account:

 ```bash
 terraform apply